pjsg/littlefs/FUZZING.md

 of real disk I/O during these tests.
 If your drive is an SSD, then this will save lots of writes to the SSD -- which is a good thing!

+* As of v2.1.4, the two test cases in aflresults demonstrate the slow rename and the lfs_ctz_find assert failure.